 When a patient's HSC are causing disease, the patient's clinician may recommend treating the patient with bone marrow transplantation, a procedure intended to replace the disease-causing cells in the patient's bone marrow with healthy HSC from a donor.
 However, transplantation of a bone marrow graft requires full tissue matching between the patient and the HSC from the bone marrow of the donor in order to mitigate the risk of certain medical complications.
-A full match is often difficult to find, and approximately 40% of patients in need of a transplant fail to receive a transplant.
+A full match is often difficult to find.
+Approximately 40% of patients in need of a transplant fail to receive a transplant.
+We believe that a substantial portion of those patients who were unable to receive a transplant did not receive a transplant because they were not able to identify a suitable bone marrow donor in a timely manner.